 Now, here is the spicy secret: there is a grain (or should we say peppercorn) of truth to this claim.
 The tiny granules of black pepper, when introduced into the cooling system, can get caught in small leaks, creating a temporary seal.
 This is similar to how some commercial radiator sealants work.
 As the coolant heats, it helps the pepper to expand and solidify, further blocking the leak.

 Sounds like a miracle, right?
-Like we should start packing pepper mills instead of spare tires?
+Should we start packing pepper mills instead of spare tires?
 Not so fast, my well-seasoned friends.
 It is not all sunshine and steak dinners.

 How long does the black pepper in the radiator last?

 The reality is, this peppery placebo is just that: a temporary fix that might but might not work.
 It is the automotive equivalent of putting a Band-Aid on a bullet wound.
 Yes, it might stop the bleeding for a moment, but it is not going to solve the underlying issue.
 The pepper cannot repair the physical damage to your radiator.
 At best, you might get you to the nearest service station where a proper repair can be made.
 At worst, it can create more problems, potentially clogging up other parts of the cooling system adding more things to the “to be fixed” list.